isdood/SCRIBBLE/lib/shard/README.md

   Aether Grid
 ```

 Shard is a revolutionary no-std memory management system that implements quantum-coherent memory operations through crystalline structures.
-It serves as the foundation layer of the Scribble framework, providing stable quantum state management and 4D memory operations.
+It serves as the foundation layer of the Scribble framework.

 ## ✨ Core Features